ICTU/quality-time/docs/src/software.md

 | FORWARD_AUTH_HEADER | X-Forwarded-User | Header to use for getting the username if forward authentication is turned on. |

 ## Internal server

+### API

+The API of the internal server is not versioned.

 ### Health check